 Mathscore is an online math practice system.
 Its main features are:

-MathScore has both a school and a home version.
+MathScore offers both a school and a home version.

 Why is practice so important?
 Isn't it "drill and kill"?

-You might have bought into the deception of "drill is bad, we should teach concepts".
-It's not that simple.
-Mindless drill without teaching concepts and patterns in the math facts is sort of futile, but drill and practice of math facts has its place.
+Mindless drill without teaching concepts and patterns is sort of futile, but drill and practice of math facts has its place.

-For example, if you are teaching multiplication, you'd first teach students the concepts, and show them patterns in multiplication facts.
-You go through multiplication facts little by little (not all at once).
-You show them some tricks and such.
+For example, when teaching multiplication, you should first teach students the concepts and show them patterns in the multiplication tables.
+Then you go through the multiplication tables little by little and show them mnemonic tricks and such.

-Kids need to use those facts hundreds of times.
-They can play games, or practice with flashcards, or with MathScore, etc. Ultimately the facts will stick.
+But ultimately it is time to practice.
+Children need to use those facts hundreds of times.
+They can play games, practice with flashcards, or use MathScore.

 Why?
-Have you ever considered what comes next?
-If you don't learn your addition facts, then double-digit or three-digit addition problems will be somewhat of a straining task for you.
-If you DO know the facts, those problems are very easy, and don't tax the mind very much.
-They become routine, something we can do "one eye closed, half asleep".
+It's because learning the basic facts by heart frees the mind's resources to problem solving and other higher order tasks.
+For example, if a child doesn't learn addition facts, then double-digit or three-digit addition problems will be somewhat of a straining task for the child.
+If the child DOES know the facts, those problems are very easy and don't tax the mind very much at all.
+They become routine, something we can do "one eye closed, half asleep."

-If you don't know your multiplication tables by heart, then simplifying a fraction such as 42/56 is difficult and takes a long time.
-If you do know them, it's as easy as a pie.
+If a student doesn't know multiplication tables by heart, then simplifying a fraction such as 42/56 is difficult and takes a long time.
+If the student does know them, it's as easy as pie.

-Remember also that MathScore also trains the student in many different kinds of basic computation, geometry and word problems - and not only in multiplication tables.
+Keep in mind that MathScore not only trains the student in the multiplication tables but also in many different kinds of basic computation, geometry, and word problems.

 While the list of topics that MathScore covers is quite long, it is not all-inclusive.